 José L.S.
-Gámez is the Associate Dean for Research and Graduate Programs in the College of Arts and Architecture at UNC Charlotte.
+Gámez is the Interim Dean of the College of Arts + Architecture.
+He was previously the Associate Dean for Research and Graduate Programs in the College of Arts + Architecture at UNC Charlotte.
 He has served as the Interim Director of the School of Architecture, as the Associate Director of the School, as a Provost Faculty Fellow, as well as a Research Fellow with both UNC Charlotte’s Institute for Social Capital and Urban Institute.
 He is currently serving as an advisory board member for the Dean’s Equity and Inclusion Initiative and representing Association of Collegiate Schools of Architecture and in July 2023 will begin serving as the Second Vice President of the ACSA.

 Gámez was the recipient of the 2015 Provost’s Award for Community Engagement, which recognized his action-based research and public scholarship and, in 2006, he was inducted into the Hispanic Scholarship Fund Alumni Hall of Fame.